-- Make sure you wash your hands meticulously after handling raw meat
+- Make sure you wash your hands meticulously after handling raw meat.

 - Maintain cleanliness and hygiene around you at all times.

-- If you are fond of cats and dogs, do not handle strays as this could cause toxoplasmosis.
-If you have pets of your own, keep them indoors and prevent them from wandering.
+- If you are fond of cats and dogs, do not handle strays. as this could cause toxoplasmosis.
+If you have pets of your own, keep them indoors, and prevent them from wandering.

 - Wash your hands with soap after you come home, especially before you eat.

-- Avoid getting tattoos on your body or piercings to keep torch diseases
+- Avoid getting tattoos or piercings.

 Also Read: Cholestasis of Pregnancy